Anocha Panjoy: Early life and abduction

 Panjoy was born in the village of Ban Nong Sae in Huai Sai, San Kamphaeng District, Chiang Mai Province, northern Thailand.
 Her father, Som Panjoy, was a Korean War veteran.
-Panjoy's mother died while she was a child.
-Her father died three months before the family became aware of what had happened to her.
+Panjoy's mother died while she was a child, and her father died three months before the family became aware of what had happened to her.

 After graduating from high-school, Panjoy moved to Bangkok, and then to Macau where she worked as a massage therapist in a local hotel.
 On 21 May 1978, she left her apartment telling her friends she was going to a local beauty parlour.
-According to Charles Robert Jenkins, whose book (The Reluctant Communist) tells of the abduction as told to him by Panjoy.
-Panjoy had agreed to take a man claiming to be a Japanese tourist on a guided boat tour.
-On a nearby beach, she was ambushed and forced onto the boat, before being taken to North Korea.
+According to Charles Robert Jenkins, whose book The Reluctant Communist tells of the abduction as related to him personally by Panjoy, she had agreed to take a man claiming to be a Japanese tourist on a guided boat tour.
+On a nearby beach, she was then ambushed and forced onto the boat, before being taken to North Korea.

 Life in North Korea

-Shortly after her arrival in Pyongyang, Panjoy met and married U.S. defector Larry Allen Abshier.
+Shortly after her arrival in Pyongyang, Panjoy was forced to marry U.S. defector Larry Allen Abshier.
 In 1980 Panjoy and her husband moved into an apartment near Jenkins and his Japanese wife Hitomi Soga, herself an abductee.
 Panjoy became close with the family.
 Abshier died in 1983.

 Panjoy continued to live close to the Jenkins family until 1989, when she married an East German businessman who worked for the government.
 Soga and Jenkins last saw Panjoy in 1989, shortly before her second wedding.

 Jenkins stated that when he met Panjoy, she wished to return to Thailand and reunite with her family.